bradleysepos/osimg/README.markdown

 *When both source and destination are provided*, osimg prints the source version and creates a bootable disk image from the source.

-Say we've downloaded the Sierra installer from the Mac App Store, and it's in our Applications directory.
+Say we've downloaded the Sierra installer, and it's in our Applications directory.

 ```
 sudo osimg "/Applications/Install macOS Sierra.app" ~/"OS Images/"